 Applying for an Initial Study Permit

 - It is important that you allow for appropriate processing times when applying for a study permit.
 Check here to find out how long it will take to process your application.
-We recommend that you apply for your permit 3-6 months in advance of the term start date to ensure that you receive your permit in time for preparation for your studies.
+We recommend you apply for your permit three to six months in advance of the term start date to ensure you receive your permit in time.

 - You can apply for your study permit online or on paper.

 - On paper: download the application package here, pay your application fee and submit your application at the Visa Office.

 Note: According to CIC (see here), you can use the conditional admission letter from King's as your letter of acceptance as required in your documents to apply for a study permit.

 All information is based on www.cic.gc.ca.